Updated on May 31st, 2022

-Etrade works on the web, on their apps or OptionsHouse, their platform giving you trend lines, volume and other charts and data.
+Etrade works on the web, or on their app.
 If you’re an active trader who likes to see thorough research before investing, Etrade is a great option.
 Or, if you’re a beginner trader than you can leave the investing to them by creasing customized managed portfolios.

 By opening an account, you can put your money in stocks, bonds, ETFs or mutual funds.
 Other than brokerage, Etrade also offers IRA, small business and banking accounts.
-This is an easy to navigate platform with an account minimum of $500.
-The downside of this platform is that there are higher commissions for low-volume traders, and a minimum requirement to have an active trading platform.
+This is an easy to navigate platform.

 Dividend investing can be a good strategy to grow your investment portfolio over long periods of time, by collecting stocks that pay high dividends or have fast growing dividends.
 For investors interested in dividend investing, we hope this guide can help you pick from the best brokerages depending on your investment needs, be it rewards, low prices or a wide range of investment options.

 The following lists contain many high-quality dividend stocks:

 - The Dividend Aristocrats List is comprised of 65 stocks in the S&P 500 Index with 25+ years of consecutive dividend increases.

 - The High Yield Dividend Aristocrats List is comprised of the 20 Dividend Aristocrats with the highest current yields.

 - The Dividend Achievers List is comprised of ~350 stocks with 10+ years of consecutive dividend increases.